-Starting this month, To Reconcile All Things will feature a monthly post from a young adult in the Diocese of Des Moines sharing their story of faith.
+Starting this month, To Reconcile All Things will feature a monthly post from a young adult in or near the Diocese of Des Moines sharing their story of faith.
 Through these witnesses to God’s movement in their lives, we hope you are able to see more clearly how God is moving in yours.

 I was alone and in the dark, but felt warm, safe, and comfortable with the distant noises which somehow seemed familiar.
 Suddenly a flash of light and lots of noise, followed by the most beautiful smile you could ever imagine.
 We all have that one smile we can envision anytime and mine was my mother’s, experienced right away at the beginning of my story.

 My name is Benjamin Cohen and I am part of the Diocese of Des Moines, particularly through involvement in my amazing community at St. Augustin Parish.
 Like you, my faith has a story, and I’m happy to share it with you here.